 Sildenafil comes as a tablet and suspension (liquid; Revatio only) to take by mouth.

 If you are taking sildenafil to treat erectile dysfunction, follow your doctor's directions and the guidelines in this paragraph.
 Take sildenafil as needed before sexual activity.
 The best time to take sildenafil is about 1 hour before sexual activity, but you can take the medication any time from 4 hours to 30 minutes before sexual activity.
 Sildenafil usually should not be taken more than once every 24 hours.
 If you have certain health conditions or are taking certain medications, your doctor may tell you to take sildenafil less often.
 You can take sildenafil with or without food.
 However, if you take sildenafil with a high-fat meal, it will take longer for the medication to start to work.

-If you are taking sildenafil to treat PAH, follow your doctor's directions and the guidelines in this paragraph.
-You will probably take sildenafil three times a day with or without food.
+If you are taking sildenafil to treat PAH, you will probably take sildenafil three times a day with or without food.
 Take sildenafil at around the same times every day.

 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take sildenafil exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.